Planning-nl/vugel-docs/docs/README.md

 Breaks down the text contents by word and wraps it to the current width of the paragraph.

 ::: tip Note
-The paragraph element currently only support a single piece of text with the same styles.
+The paragraph element currently only supports a single piece of text with the same styles.
 :::

 ### [`styled-retangle`](https://github.com/Planning-nl/vugel/blob/master/src/runtime/nodes/textures/StyledRectangle.ts)